ss4328/Drexsell/README.md

 # Drexsell

-• Developed an intra-university e-commerce platform with a team of four members for Drexel University
+• Intra-university e-commerce platform with a team of four members for Drexel University

 • Used PHP, MySQL, JavaScript and Bootstrap to create the website's backend and frontend

-• Used Java and Framework7 to create mobile application for Android and iOS
+• Used Android Studio to create a hybrid-mobile application for Android

-• Improved communication among team members for better productivity and time management
+• Used Gannt-Charts and Agile development for better productivity

+• Made use of messenger groups and team huddles for effective communication among the team

 • Website: https://www.drexsell.com